Sankalan13/cisco-demo/README.md

 - **[K8s Test Deployment](docs/K8S_TEST_DEPLOYMENT.md)** - Running tests in Kubernetes
 - **[Microservices Demo](docs/MICROSERVICES_DEMO.md)** - Original Google Cloud demo docs

-## Artifacts Generated

-Test Reports: ```test-framework/reports/*.xml (JUnit format)``` Trace Coverage: ```test-framework/reports/coverage.json``` Go Coverage: ```test-framework/reports/go-coverage-*.html``` Test Timing: ```test-framework/reports/test_execution_time.json```

 ## Observability Access

 Jaeger UI: ```http://localhost:16686```
 Service Endpoints: Various localhost ports (3550, 7070, etc.)

-## Other Constraints

-- Due to lack of a paid LLM subscription, it was difficult working with free available versions.
-A monthly subscription for Claude was purchased for $23.60.
-- Claude Pro Plan includes a 5 hour session time lock with model usage constraints that made development slow and inconsistent

-## What I learnt

-- Good LLM support agents are expensive
-- Instrumenting a dotnet service is not as easy as its put out to be
-- Makefile is great at a lot of things over shell script but shell is still great at fine grain user control to the workflow

 ## Further improvements

-Provided with the $100 Claude Max subscription, further improvements would have been made to the current framework.
-The pro version model usage cap was reached within 3 days of development work and buying the Max subscription was not possible.
-Maxed out all my free usage on tools like Cursor and Windsurf for multiple accounts.
-The project was built from Friday to Sunday.
-With the initial plan to submit the assignment on Wednesday, I would have changed:

 - Add helm chart deployments and helmfile with test job as helm test hook using helmfile, currently using Kustomize for deployments
 - Added unit tests and collected unit tests coverage since not all services has unit tests